0xEgao/nft-bot/README.md

 # nft-bot
 # points
   -: how to get wallet address of a tagger
-  -: gemini api to generate images
+  -: api to generate images
+  -: the thing is creating bot and doing all this stuff
-  -: contract to create images and drop it wallet address
+  -: contract to create images and drop it to wallet address

 *this gonna be crazyyy*